Intraoral sinus tracts (Dental fistulous tracts. | Recurring / persistent gum boils.)

 c) Gum boil size.

-The size of the tract’s orifice (the pimple-like lesion that forms on the patient’s gums) may enlarge or deflate over time.
-This may involve a daily, weekly or even monthly time frame.
+The size of the pimple-like lesion that forms at the tract’s orifice may increase and decrease (enlarge and deflate) over time.
+This fluctuation may occur over a daily, weekly, or even monthly time frame.

-As compared to the picture above, you can see the pimple is fuller (retains some pus).
+Compared to the picture above, the pimple is now fuller (retains some pus).

 An example.